Classical Cepheids in the Galactic thin disk I. Abundance gradients via non-local thermodynamic equilibrium spectral analysis: Dataset and method

 We adopted the line list presented in Table~\ref{linelist} to estimate the atmospheric parameters, including Fe~I, Fe~II, Ti~I and Ti~II lines.
+Since CCs are intrinsically variable stars, they do not have fixed benchmark atmospheric parameters, but instead span a range of values throughout their pulsation cycle.
+For this reason, the validation of our strategy and line list includes non-variable stars with well-established atmospheric parameters.
 We first tested this line list in a NARVAL solar spectrum with resolution R$\sim$68,000 and in HARPS and NARVAL spectra of 16 Gaia benchmark stars, both dwarfs and giants (\citealt{blancocuaresma14}, \citealt{casamiquela25}).
-Spectral lines of CCs are broader with respect to dwarfs and to red giants because of extended convective envelopes and pulsation, which are parameterized by higher microturbulence ($\mathrm{v_{mic}}$) and macroturbulence ($\mathrm{v_{mac}}$) values (\citealt{da2023oxygen}; \citealt{luck81}, \citeyear{luck85}; \citealt{bersier96}).
+Spectral lines of CCs are broader with respect to dwarfs and to red giants because of extended convective envelopes and pulsation, which are parameterised by higher microturbulence ($\mathrm{v_{mic}}$) and macroturbulence ($\mathrm{v_{mac}}$) values (\citealt{da2023oxygen}; \citealt{luck81}, \citeyear{luck85}; \citealt{bersier96}).
 Consequently, spectral lines that show minimal blending in the Sun may experience more significant blending effects in CCs.
-Fig. \ref{benchmark} shows the difference between the atmospheric parameters derived in this work and the reference values for the Sun and the benchmark stars provided by \citet{blancocuaresma14}.\\ The atmospheric parameters are estimated according to the following steps: \begin{itemize} \item Definition of the line masks, with information on the spectral coverage (segments), lines and continuum regions, and lines used for the RV adjustment; \item Definition of the continuum and RV optimization, we optimized the RV and the continuum level in each segment ($\mathrm{sme.vrad\_flag="each"}$, $\mathrm{sme.cscale\_flag = "linear"}$, $\mathrm{sme.cscale\_type = "match+mask"}$); \item Definition of the atmosphere model, the abundance scale and the NLTE grids.
-We used the grid of MARCS model atmospheres (\citealt{gustafsson2008grid}), that PySME-package defines as "marcs2012".
+Fig. \ref{benchmark} shows the difference between the atmospheric parameters derived in this work and the reference values for the Sun and the benchmark stars provided by \citet{blancocuaresma14}, which take into account any NLTE corrections (\citealt{jofre14}).\\ The atmospheric parameters are estimated according to the following steps: \begin{itemize} \item Definition of the line masks, with information on the spectral coverage (segments), lines and continuum regions, and lines used for the RV adjustment; \item Definition of the continuum and RV optimisation, we optimised the RV and the continuum level in each segment ($\mathrm{sme.vrad\_flag="each"}$, $\mathrm{sme.cscale\_flag = "linear"}$, $\mathrm{sme.cscale\_type = "match+mask"}$); \item Definition of the atmosphere model, the abundance scale and the NLTE grids.
+We used the grid of MARCS model atmospheres (\citealt{gustafsson2008grid}), that PySME-package defines as 'marcs2012'.
 We used solar abundances from \citet{asplund09} and the most updated versions of the NLTE grids \footnote{https://zenodo.org/records/3888394} (\citealt{amarsi2020galah}).
 In order to have supersolar [N/Fe] and subsolar [C/Fe], typical of stars that have experienced mixing episodes during their evolution such as CCs, we used A(N)=8.23 and A(C)=8.2 for [Fe/H]=0.0; \item Spectral fitting in two different steps.
 In the first step, the free parameters are $\mathrm{T_{eff}}$, $\mathrm{\log(g)}$, $\mathrm{[Fe/H]}$, $\mathrm{v_{mac}}$ and A(Ti), while in the second step the free parameters are $\mathrm{[Fe/H]}$, $\mathrm{v_{mic}}$, $\mathrm{v_{mac}}$ and A(Ti). \end{itemize}